noahpierau/articles/decred-messaging-proposal.md

 ## Thinking through messaging

 In any narrative development there are typically four key stages.
-This approach used by @mrbulb gives structure to storytelling and it applies pretty much universally - from business to filmmaking and yes, even crypto-networks.
+This approach used by @monsieurbulb gives structure to storytelling and it applies pretty much universally - from business to filmmaking and yes, even crypto-networks.

     Insight - the big picture, what is the context to the story you are telling?